 Not all stress comes from childhood.
 We all face everyday stressors like deadlines, or an office manager who handles 50 ro 100 phone calls a day.
 The chronic stream of Everyday Stressors can set off low-grade fight-or-flight physiology.
 The adrenal glands are part of this, and they respond to chronic fight-or-flight physiology by releasing high amounts of cortisol.

-Cortisol disturbs intestinal functioning, giving rise to malabsorption and dysbiosis.
+Elevated cortisol interveres with the normal production of neurotransmittesrs.
+Cortisol also disturbs intestinal functioning, giving rise to malabsorption and dysbiosis.
 We are now back on the right side of the graphic, the Biochemistry side.

 ANXIETY IS CAUSED BY DISTURBANCES IN THE BIOCHEMISTRY PATHWAY, THE FIGHT-OR-FLIGHT PATHWAY, AND THE EVERYDAY STRESSORS PATHWAY.